 Myth #5 – One of the most dangerous encounters is getting between a mother black bear and her cubs.

-Myth #6 – Carrying a rifle is safer than pepper spray.
+Myth #6 – Carrying a rifle is safer than bear spray.

 Myth #7 – Bears are unpredictable.